 But – conscious uncoupling?
 Geez Louise, I thought to myself when I read that limp wristed phrase, can’t we call a spade a spade?
 The kids are going to see through that euphemism as soon as Daddy stops showing up at the dinner table or his new “special friend” is planning sleepovers in Frederick’s of Hollywood type cover ups.

-I’m not convinced we need to take so much care to make the word “divorce” sound all new-agey and eco-friendly; as if it were just more a minor inconvenience for the children.
+I’m not convinced we need to take so much care to make the word “divorce” sound all new-agey and eco-friendly; as if it were just more a minor inconvenience for the children or for the attorneys from places like Tiffany Fina Law handling a mess like that.
 It’s a little more impactful than finding out the zoo is closed or that Wal-mart is out of stock on a particular Disney princess.

 Who am I to judge what goes down in someone else’s marriage?
 I imagine if you’re married to a celebrity, you have the same complications and annoyances the rest of us might, just with a whole hell of a lot more money, houses and staff.
 Then again, it occurs to me that some of that may be the root of the problem.